 The Division of Fisheries and Wildlife (MassWildlife) has some handy resources to help you find your new favorite fishing hole.
 You can search based on location, get pond information, and find out if a site is accessible to individuals with disabilities.

-MassWildlife's Pond Maps provide approximate boundaries and depths of ponds and lakes with public access.
+MassWildlife's pond maps provide approximate boundaries and depths of ponds and lakes with public access.
 You can view a list of pond maps, or pick a pond based on its location.
 Each map also has general information about the pond, including the types of fish you can find there.

 Go to Mass.gov/Trout to find out where the trout are!
 Choose from the list view or map view to see where MassWildlife has stocked trout.
 The stocking report is updated daily during the spring and fall.

 Make sure that you and everyone you're with can get around with ease.
-Check a list of fishing platforms that are accessible to people with disabilities.
+Check out a list of fishing platforms that are accessible to people with disabilities.